-b) For international transportation to and from Canada shall follow the above table.
+- b) For international transportation to and from Canada shall follow the above table. - 3) Documentation a) For travel between Canada and the United States, passengers under 18 years of age require a valid passport or a Nexus card.

-3) Documentation

 All children who are passengers, whether traveling accompanied by a parent, guardian, or tutor or unaccompanied, must be in possession of the required documentation which is applicable to the points which they will be flying to, from and between.